Last updated: 13.02.23

 We use Personal Data (such as full legal name, address, ID details, etc.) to meet our contractual and legal obligations related to Anti-Money Laundering (AML), Know-Your-Customer (KYC) laws, anti-terrorism, export control and prohibitions on doing business with restricted persons or in certain business areas, and other legal obligations.
 In such cases, we will only process Personal Data insofar as necessary in order to fulfill the relevant legal obligations (GDPR Article 6(1) litra c).

-In some cases, it is necessary for us to process Personal Data (such as full legal name, address, ID details) for the establishment, exercise and/or defense of legal claims.
-We will only process Personal Data insofar as necessary for our legitimate interests relating to such claims (GDPR Article 6(1) litra f).
+In some cases, it is necessary for us to process Personal Data (such as full legal name, social security number (for sole traders), address, ID details) for the establishment, exercise and/or defense of legal claims.
+We will only process Personal Data insofar as necessary for our legitimate interests relating to such claims (GDPR Article6(1) litra f).

-We share Personal Data with our merchants, buyer companies, and partner banks, in addition to verification providers (such as Signicat for BankID and Enin AS), as further described above.
+We share Personal Data with our merchants, buyer companies, and partner banks, in addition to verification providers (such as Signicat for BankID, Creditsafe ltd and Creditsafe i Sverige AB), as further described above.
 We also use Google Cloud for hosting purposes, and the hosting servers are located within the EU/EEA.

 We will share Personal Data when necessary in order to facilitate commercial transactions, such as mergers and acquisitions.
 We also share data with governmental and supervisory authorities and others when required to do so by law.